neetuagw/Onyxbeacon-Android-Plugin/README.md

 ## **Installation** ##

-You need to provide your application ClientID and Secret key ( Onyx provides the ClientID and Secret key on register your application in their backend.) as a variable while installing the plugin.
+To use this plugin you need to make sure that you have registered your application to Onyx CMS and received ClientID and Secret key.
+You need to provide ClientId and Secret Key as a variable while installing the plugin.
 You can install the plugin in following way:

 ```
 #!python

-$ cordova plugin add cordova-plugin-facebook4 --save --variable APP_ID="123456789" --variable APP_NAME="myApplication"
+cordova plugin add https://bitbucket.org/spartadigital/onyx-cordovaplugin.git --save --variable APP_ID="123456789" --variable APP_NAME="myApplication"
 ```
+## **Methods** ##

+1. Receive content on click notification: